sergio-ponce-dominguez/commenting_tool/README.md

 This project is a simulation of how the chat on [Reddit](https://www.reddit.com/) function

+You can choose one of the predefined users, and then make a comment, you can make a reply to a comment, or edit your own comments.
+You can vote up or down to others comments, and sort replies or globals comments by vote or date.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).